Territorial abbey: History

-Though territorial (like other) abbots are elected by the monks of their abbey, a territorial abbot can only receive the abbatial blessing and be installed under mandate from the pope, just as a bishop cannot be ordained and installed as ordinary of a diocese without such a mandate.
+Though territorial (like other) abbots are elected by the monks of their abbey, a territorial abbot can only receive the abbatial blessing and be installed under a mandate from the pope, just as a bishop cannot be ordained and installed as ordinary of a diocese without such a mandate.

 After the Second Vatican Council, more emphasis has been placed on the unique nature of the episcopacy and on the traditional organization of the church into dioceses under bishops.
-As such, abbeys nullius have been phased out in favor of the erection of new dioceses or the absorption of the territory into an existing diocese.
-A few ancient abbeys nullius still exist in Europe, and one in Korea.
+Abbeys nullius have been phased out in favor of the erection of new dioceses or the absorption of the territory into an existing diocese.
+A few ancient territorial abbeys still exist in Europe, and there is one in Korea.

 Present territorial abbeys

-There are eleven remaining territorial abbeys, as listed by the Vatican in the Annuario Pontificio:
+There are eleven remaining territorial abbeys, as listed by the Holy See in the Annuario Pontificio: